chantzos/__/README.md

 will install S-Lang into /usr/local namespace and it won't class with existing
 installations: (note however, if there are problems to load the right libraries, try
 to adjust and point to them by (at least in Linux) using LD_LIBRARY_PATH, and also
-note that slsh interpeter will be used once at the initial installation and it won't
+note that the slsh interpeter will be used once at the initial installation and it won't
 be needed again)

 so, to install this distribution issue: